 While there’s no one scientific answer to whether pineapple juice can help your cough, there’s some anecdotal evidence that suggests it may be effective for some people.

 Pineapple juice contains a mixture of enzymes called bromelain.
 It’s thought that bromelain

 While pineapple juice can be effective as a cough treatment, other medicines and traditional treatments may be more effective depending on the cause of the cough.
-If you have asthma, for example, pineapple juice can be used as a supplemental treatment, but you shouldn’t toss your doctor-prescribed inhaler out the window.
+If you have asthma, for example, pineapple juice can be used as a supplemental treatment, but you should keep using your doctor-prescribed inhaler.

-If your cough lasts for more than a week or disrupts your sleep, call your doctor and ask what treatments you should consider.
-People who have a pineapple allergy, or are allergic to other tropical fruits, should not drink pineapple juice.
+If your cough lasts for more than a week or disrupts your sleep, contact a doctor and ask what treatments you should consider.
+People who have a pineapple allergy or an allergy to other tropical fruits should not drink pineapple juice.